 If you changed PBOwner to another name in the DB2SYSPB.SQL script, you must specify the new owner name as the value for the PBCatalogOwner DBParm parameter in your database profile.
-For instructions, see PBCatalogOwner in the online Help.
+For instructions, see PBCatalogOwner in Section 1.1.109, "PBCatalogOwner" in Connection Reference.